Nurdle (bead): Impact on the environment

 These plastics can be seen washing up on shorelines of rivers, beaches, and lakes across the world.
 The earliest date that nurdles were recorded being seen on beaches was around the 1970s but have been recorded as being used earlier around the 1940s and 1950s.
 The pellets find their way into the ocean in a multitude of ways, including accidental spills in transport, and move quickly as they are small enough to be blown around by wind and also float on water.
+For example, about 25 tonnes of nurdles escaped after a vessel struck a shipping container on the River Tyne, England on 19 July 2026.
 Over time the pellets break down to smaller sizes.

 Ecosystems

 Nurdles can disrupt many ecosystems, as some birds and fish may confuse these plastic pieces for their food and can end up starving because of how much plastic they have eaten.
 Nurdles can adsorb toxins and other harmful chemicals, known as persistent organic pollutants (POPs), that can be eaten by fish, which can poison them or get caught for human consumption.
 Biofilms can also form on nurdles that hold pathogens harmful to people.